 You’ve reached a crossroads in your career, and it’s time to let your boss know you’re quitting your job.
-Whether you’re leaving for a new position, launching your own business or taking time off, there are a few important steps you’ll want to take to end things in the right way.
+Whether you’re leaving for a new position, launching your own business or taking time off, you need to know what to say when you quit your job, in order to end things in the right way.

 If there’s one word to keep top of mind when quitting your job, it should be respect.
 Just as it’s common wisdom that you need to make a good impression during a job interview, it’s an equally good idea to leave your current position on a high note.

-While the emotions you experience about the resignation process may vary — from relief to dread to regret — there are standard procedures to follow when you decide to quit your job.
-Following are three you'll want to follow in the event you have to tender your resignation.
+While the emotions you experience about the resignation process may vary — from relief to dread to regret — there are standard procedures to follow.
+As you think about what to say when you quit your job, keep in mind that you should exit on good terms.

-When it comes to delivering the message, don’t let anyone get between you and your manager.
+When it comes to delivering the news about quitting your job, don’t let anyone get between you and your manager.
 You want to have control over how the news of your plans is presented to your boss.
 Having the information reach him or her in any other way — through the department grapevine or office gossip, for instance — is unprofessional and, frankly, insulting.

 You should resign in person, if possible.
 If a face-to-face meeting is not an option, set up a meeting via Skype or another video conferencing platform, or call your manager on the phone.
 Email is a last resort but can be used when circumstances warrant.

 At the same time, you want to be firm in your decision and prepared for any potential questions or objections your manager brings up.
-How will you respond to a counteroffer?
+Are you prepared to say no to a counteroffer?
 What if your manager asks you to reconsider and suggests picking up the conversation in a few days?
 What if he or she gets emotional?
 (It could happen, especially if you're a key member of the team, or you have a close relationship with your boss.)

-Keep the meeting with your boss professional and, above all, don’t give in to the urge to vent about your job.
+Keep the meeting professional and, above all, don’t give in to the urge to vent about your job.
 While it may be fun to fantasize about making a dramatic exit, getting creative when quitting your job is not recommended.

 Your resignation letter should be brief and include the following:

 - A short explanation of why you are resigning — When explaining why you are quitting your job, it’s OK to keep things general and say something like, “I am leaving to accept a position at another company.”
 You don't have to go into more detail than you are comfortable with, even if your manager presses you for additional information.
 If you are leaving a job that doesn’t suit you or because of issues you've had with the firm, keep your explanation vague rather than going negative.
-It’s acceptable to say you are resigning “for personal reasons” or “to spend more time with family.”
+It’s acceptable to say you are resigning “for personal reasons.”

 - A few words of gratitude — Even the most trying jobs have their bright spots.
-While gratitude isn’t mandatory, this is a good time to take the high road and extend a thank-you to the organization that employed you and has helped you along your career path.
+While gratitude isn’t mandatory, this is a good time to take the high road and extend a thank-you to the organization.
+You might say, "Thank you for employing me and helping me along my career path."

-Quitting your job respectfully — even if your work experience hasn’t been completely positive — allows you to maintain relationships and preserve professional references.
+Knowing what to say when you quit your job and being respectful — even if your work experience hasn’t been completely positive — allows you to maintain relationships and preserve professional references.
 A good attitude will help leave the door open to returning to your current employer should an attractive position come up there in the future.